zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 Write entities to add logic in your data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|cubicweb| provides an ORM to easily programitically manipulate entities (as
+|cubicweb| provides an ORM to easily programmaticaly manipulate
+entities (just like the one we have fetched earlier by calling
-we've fetched ealier by calling `get_entity` on a reslut set).
+`get_entity` on a result set).
 By default, entity
-types are instances of the :class:`AnyEntity` class, which hold a set of
+types are instances of the :class:`AnyEntity` class, which holds a set of
 predefined methods as well as property automatically generated for
 attributes/relations of the type it represents.